 Nils Schmidt-Ahrendts is “a class act who is very business-oriented and very strategic”, commend sources who consider him “a very smart and well-prepared arbitrator”.

-Dr Nils Schmidt-Ahrendts is a partner of Hanefeld Rechtsanwälte, a dispute resolution boutique with a focus on international arbitration in Hamburg, Germany.
-Before joining Hanefeld, he worked for several years in the arbitration group of a major international law firm in Munich, Germany.
+Dr Nils Schmidt-Ahrendts is a partner with Hanefeld, a boutique dispute resolution firm based in Hamburg, Germany.
+Before joining Hanefeld Rechtsanwälte, he worked for several years in the arbitration group of a major international law firm in Munich, Germany.

 Nils primarily acts as arbitrator (chairman, sole arbitrator and co-arbitrator) as well as counsel in domestic and international arbitration proceedings.
-He has been involved in more than 50 cases under the rules of the ICC, DIS, SCC, LCIA, DIA, SWISS, VIAC as well as in ad hoc proceedings.
+He has been involved in more than 60 cases under the rules of the ICC, DIS, SCC, LCIA, DIA and VIAC, and Swiss Arbitration Rules, as well as in ad hoc proceedings.

 In addition, he represents domestic and international clients in litigation proceedings before German state courts and assists them with the enforcement of foreign awards and judgments.

-Nils is a member of the ICC Commission on Arbitration and ADR’s task force on maximising the probative value of witness evidence; and a former regional coordinator of the ICC Young Arbitrators Forum (YAF), the LCIA Young International Arbitration Group (YIAG) and the DIS40 Group.
-He is recommended by JUVE and Global Arbitration Review.
+Nils was a member of the ICC commission on arbitration and ADR’s task force on maximizing the probative value of witness evidence; and regional coordinator of the ICC Young Arbitrators Forum (YAF), the LCIA Young International Arbitration Group (YIAG) and the DIS40 Group.
+He has, inter alia, been named the "shooting star" of the German arbitration scene (JUVE) and “one of the most promising young German arbitration lawyers” (GAR).
 He is fluent in German, English and French.